How can I calculate a rolling mean in PySpark?

 from pyspark.sql import functions as F

-#define window for calculating rolling mean
+# Define the window specification for calculating the rolling mean

 w = (Window.orderBy('day').rowsBetween(-3, 0))